-- o risk of being observed (seen) by the police - o risk of being stopped by the police - o risk of being identified as an alcohol-impaired driver - o risk of being being punished (suffering a negative consequence) for driving while impaired - o perceived severity of the penalty
+- o risk of being observed (seen) by the police - o risk of being stopped by the police - o risk of being identified as an alcohol-impaired driver - o risk of being punished (suffering a negative consequence) for driving while impaired - o perceived severity of the penalty

 It is likely that most drivers have not given much thought to these individual factors comprising their overall perception of the risk of being detected, apprehended, and sanctioned for drunk driving.
 They are likely to think about the risk involved in drunk driving in a simpler fashion (with all these components lumped together under the general topic of being arrested and punished for DWI).
 However, during a crackdown on drunk driving it is likely they will learn (through media reports and public information) more about drunk driving arrest procedures, adjudication procedures and typical sanctions given to convicted drunk drivers.
 As a result, they will begin to consciously think about some of these components that they had not previously considered in a separate fashion.
-In particular, they are likely to react to any weak links that mean you can get away with DWI.
-For this reason, an effective general deterrence program will have to acheive a high risk perception for all five of these factors.
+In particular, they are likely to react to any weak links that mean they can get away with DWI.
+For this reason, an effective general deterrence program will have to achieve a high risk perception for all five of these factors.

-We have conducted a review of possible DWI enforcement and adjudication procedures and classified them as either promising or not promising for influencing each risk perception factor listed above.
-A list of the promising procedures (specified as Recommended or Highly Recommended) is shown on the next page.
-A more detailed description of each procedure and the type of associated public information theme appears in Appendix A. Also included in the Appendix are some additional enforcement related public information themes that may support the other techniques but are not designed for any one specific technique.
+We have conducted a review of possible DWI enforcement and adjudication procedures and classified them according to their expected effect on the risk perception factors.
+The table on the next page shows a list of the techniques and indicates for which risk perception factor each technique is expected to be effective (denoted by an asterisk "") or very effective (denoted by a double asterisk "") in influencing driver's perceptions .
+A more detailed description of each procedure and the type of associated public information theme that can be used with it follows.
+Also included in the material are some additional enforcement related public information themes that may support the other techniques but are not designed for any one specific technique.

 We have attempted to identify enforcement and adjudication approaches which can be implemented without requiring large amounts of additional resources.
 Experience shows that such resources are not likely to be available in the long term and thus approaches requiring them are not likely to be continued unless the additional funding continues.
-Our public information and education approach is designed to foster community knowledge and support of enforcement acitivities (see Appendix B for an overview of our PI&E approach).
-Themes supportive of the enforcement/adjudication activities but which do not oversell will be presented to the community not only through mass media but also through speakers bureaus, civic clubs, professional organizations and the like so that support for the enforcement effort can be adopted by the community and can stay before the public's mind.
+Our public information and education approach is designed to foster community knowledge and support of enforcement activities (see Appendix A for an overview of our PI&E approach).
+Themes supportive of the enforcement/adjudication activities but which do not oversell can be presented to the community not only through mass media but also through speakers bureaus, civic clubs, professional organizations and the like so that support for the enforcement effort can be adopted by the community and can stay before the public's mind.